algernon/basho-bench-extras/README.md

 Basho bench Riak Set extension
 ==============================

-This project contains a custom drivers and a few generator functions to aid in benchmarking and testing Riak in a setting where we have to use different buckets, and add-only Sets.
+This is a custom driver to aid in benchmarking and testing Riak in a setting where we have to use different buckets, and add-only Sets.

 For more information about basho bench, please see its [documentation][docs:basho-bench], and the examples herein in the